 The old town hall on the Old Market Square dates back to 13th century.
 It is the landmark of the city and one of the most important secular buildings of North German Brick Gothic architecture.
 I was especially impressed by the huge show facade.

 Unfortunately it was pretty rainy during my visit in Bonn.
 I got a nice photo of the city hall though.
 Many years ago I watched a ‘Rathaussturm’ here.
 Have you already heard about this carnival tradition?
-In the end of the carnival period the carnival revellers supported by a female guard ‘take over the power’ at the city hall for a few days.
+At the end of the carnival period the carnival revellers supported by a female guard ‘take over the power’ at the city hall for a few days.

 The old town hall (Altes Rathaus) of Bamberg was first mentioned in 1387.
 It is famous for its location on an artificial island in the Regnitz River and for the fine painted façade created by Johann Anwander.